60+ Traditional Greek Foods to Try (IMMEDIATELY)

 34. Giouvetsi

-A fork holding some of the Greek Giouvetsi.
+A fork holding some of the Giouvetsi.

 PHOTO: BERNJUER/GETTY IMAGES